-have increased

-Family Caregivers (OAA Title IIIE)
+Family and Unpaid Caregiver Support (OAA Title IIIE)

-AQ1

-The National Family Caregiver Support Program (FCSP) provides critical services to unpaid caregivers caring for adults with functional disabilities or relatives who are raising children.
-These services help delay or avoid entry into a long term care setting and the Medicaid system.
+The National Family Caregiver Support Program (FCSP) provides critical services to unpaid caregivers caring for adults with functional disabilities or relatives who are raising disabled children.
+These services help delay or avoid entry into a long-term care setting and the Medicaid system.